flopezag/tutorials.secured-OrionLD/README.md

 | URL           | `http://localhost:3000`                |
 | RedirectURL   | `http://localhost:3000/login`          |

-### Logging In to Keyrock using the REST API
+### Logging In to Keyrock using the REST API.
+Getting admin token

 Enter a username and password to enter the application.
 The default user has the values `alice-the-admin@test.com` and `test`.

-#### Create Token with Password

 The following example logs in using the Admin User, if you want to obtain the corresponding tokens for the other users after their creation just change the proper name and password data in this request:

 ##### :one: Request: